mindersec/minder/docs/docs/tutorials/remediations.md

 ## Creating a profile with `remediate: on`

-At the moment, Minder doesn't support editing profiles.
+Minder doesn't currently support editing profiles.
 In order to create the same profile with `remediate: on`, you need to delete the existing profile and create a new one.